codeborne/klite/TUTORIAL.md

 Fortunately, you won't get anything extra besides Klite itself, as it has no other dependencies, not even 3rd-party http server.

+Note that it is recommended to download Klite sources for documentation and check them for any additional parameters/options.
+You may configure your IDE to download dependency sources automatically (in Intellij -> Settings -> Advanced Settings).

 ## Source sets

 Gradle follows the Maven standard of having `src/main/kotlin` for production code and `src/test/kotlin` for tests by default.